Donate

 Ally

-A (typically) straight and/or cis person who supports members of the LGBT community.
+A straight and/or cis person who supports members of the LGBTQ+ community.
+Members of the LGBTQ+ community can also be allies to one another.

 B

-Bi people may describe themselves using one or more of a wide variety of terms, including, but not limited to, bisexual, pan, queer, and some other non-monosexual and non-monoromantic identities.
+Bi people may describe themselves using one or more of a wide variety of terms, including, but not limited to, bisexual, pan and queer.
+Stonewall uses ‘bi’ as an umbrella for these terms.

 Biphobia